ruralant/portfolio/src/blog/ecmascript-2023.md

 ---
-title: ECMAScript 2023 - JavaScript get's new goodies
+title: ECMAScript 2023 - JavaScript gets new goodies
 slug: ecmascript-2023
 subtitle: What's coming in the 2023 version of JavaScript.
 A quick overview of the new features
 category: javascript